EngineeringSoftware/predictiverts/README.md

 ```

 The eval results metrics will be written to
-`results/modelResults/$project/Ekstazi-Basic(Code,ABS)/best-safe-selection-rate.json`
+`results/modelResults/${project}/Ekstazi-{Basic,Code,ABS}/best-safe-selection-rate.json`
 Same for 'Fail-\*' models.

-The numbers reported in the Table 4 ('best safe selection rate of models that select from subset of Ekstazi') correspond to the value of 'Ekstazi-subset-best-safe-selection-rate' in the file 'best-safe-selection-rate.json'.
+The numbers reported in the Table 4 ('best safe selection rate of
+models that select from subset of Ekstazi') correspond to the value of
+'Ekstazi-subset-best-safe-selection-rate' in the file
+'best-safe-selection-rate.json'.

-The numbers reported in the Table 5 ('best safe selection rate of models that select from subset of STARTS') correspond to the value of 'STARTS-subset-best-safe-selection-rate' in the file 'best-safe-selection-rate.json'.
+The numbers reported in the Table 5 ('best safe selection rate of
+models that select from subset of STARTS') correspond to the value of
+'STARTS-subset-best-safe-selection-rate' in the file
+'best-safe-selection-rate.json'.

 ## Research

-If you have used our data and code in a research project, please cite
+If you have used our data or code in a research project, please cite:
-the following paper:

 ```bibtex
 @inproceedings{ZhangETAL22Comparing,